While wrestling may not be as prevalent in gaming as it was in previous generations, the best wrestling games prove there’s still room for innovation.

 One level is set in an actual wrestling ring, with other options including a Ferris wheel, construction scaffolding, a subway station, and more.

-Even though the controls can feel unpredictable, the character customization is pretty cool and the random hazards helps shake things up match to match.
+Even though the controls can feel erratic, the character customization is quite cool and the random hazards helps shake things up match to match.